 Before getting started with a flexibility program, you need to be committed to it.
 Stretching once every couple of weeks won’t have anything like the impact of a regular routine that you consistently perform.

 The stretching routine should be well-rounded and cover most of your body.
-If you have a particular weak point, such as tight hamstrings or poor hip flexibility, then try to find a supplemental program which will help address those particular issues as well as improving overall flexibility.
+If you have a particular weak point, such as tight hamstrings or poor hip flexibility, then try to find a supplemental program that will help address those particular issues as well as improving overall flexibility.

 Also, it should also go without saying that some stretches will be easier for those carrying a little less weight.
 Touching your toes is so much easier when you don’t have 50lbs of gut getting in your way!